-This form may be used by a company or other body corporate which is a security holder or which has been appointed as a proxy by a security holder.
-Insert the name of the body corporate making the appointment Hereby appoints Insert the name of the appointee.
-Please note that multiple representatives can be appointed but only one representative may exercise the body corporate's powers at any one time. to act as its representative at all meetings OR the meeting to be held on (Date) Of THE RICE COMPANY OF FIJI LIMITED SIGNATURES- THIS MUST BE COMPLETED Director Sole director & Sole Secretary Common Seal (if applicable) Director/ Company Secretary Date
+by a company or other body co ed as a proxy by a security ho orporate which is a security holder or lder.

+Insert the name of the body cor porate making the appointment

+Hereby appoints

+tee.
+Please note that multiple represe e body corporate's powers at any one tir ntatives can be appointed but only one ne.

+to act as its representative e at all meetings OR the meeting to be held on

+(Date)

+Of

+THE RICE COMPANY O F FIJI LIMITED

+SIGNATURES- THIS MUST BE COMPLETED

+Director Sole director & Sole Secretary

+Common Seal

+(if applicable) Director/ Company Secretary Date